input-output-hk/cardano-tutorials/node-setup/080_register_stakepool.md

     "homepage": "https://teststakepool.com"
     }

-Store the file in your node and in a url you maintain, for example [https://gist.githubusercontent.com/testPool/.../testPool.json](shorturl.at/gDV47)
+Store the file in a url you control, for example [https://gist.githubusercontent.com/testPool/.../testPool.json](shorturl.at/gDV47)

 ### 2. Get the hash of your file: